Cerebras/csl-examples/tutorials/03-multiple-pe-program/README.rst

 This program also illustrates a way to enable each PE to distinguish itself from others by receiving an integer (``pe_id``) from the layout block.
 Parameters are explained in more detail in the next example.

+In this program, each of the four PEs receive an integer ``pe_id``, increment it by 42, and then send its result to the NORTH on an output wavelet.